New Home vs. Old Home

 You can even pick among different sizes and floor plans to get just the right amount of space, as opposed to having to conform to what’s available in the existing market.

 You might be thinking, hey, this sounds great, sign me up now!
 Why on earth would I want a used home with dodgy popcorn ceilings and laminate countertops?

-But wait, there’s more to homes than what’s inside.
+But wait, there’s more to homes than their shiny exteriors and what’s inside.

 Don’t Forget About Location…

 And guess what.
-Brand new homes aren’t being built in the best locations.
+Brand new homes often ren’t being built in the best locations.
 When it comes down to it, there’s no space for a new development in an established or central location.

 Sure, you might see a new condo development, but new homes most likely won’t be that central.
-They’ll be on the outskirts of town, or in a “trendy” or “upcoming” area.
+They’ll be on the outskirts of town, or in a “trendy” or “up-and-coming” area.

 In other words, there’s going to be a commute if you buy new, and the location might be questionable at best in terms of value.

 There might even be multiple new developments surrounding yours, with tractors and hammering construction workers doing what they do all day long.